Stegger/Javafx_FXML_template/README.md

 # Javafx_FXML_template

-After copying the template you must change the Maven file so it reflects your project.
+After copying the template you must change the POM fil so it reflects your project.
+Specifically you must changes the following lines:

+    <groupId>com.stegger</groupId>
+    <artifactId>Javafx_FXML_template</artifactId>

+Update the tags to represent your project.